-Moving to BarcelonaiStockphoto
+Moving to Barcelona?

 Moving to Barcelona

-Upon moving to Barcelona, you will discover different small hill tops around the city which lend their names to the neighborhoods that have developed on them.
-Montjuic for instance offers an exquisite view of the harbor and is home to a fortress and several cultural venues.
-Expats moving to Barcelona benefit from its close proximity to the Mediterranean Sea, where the water is warm in the weather is balmy almost all year round.
-On the other side of the city, in the west, expats moving to Barcelona find Collserola ridge with vast woodlands, meadows and fields.
+You will discover different hills around Barcelona which lend their names to the neighborhoods that have developed on them.
+Montjuïc, for instance, offers an exquisite view of the harbor, and is home to several cultural venues, including a fortress.
+Expats moving to Barcelona benefit from its close proximity to the Mediterranean Sea, where the water is warm and the weather is balmy almost all year round.
+On the other side of the city, in the west, you will find the Sierra de Collserola ridge with vast woodlands, meadows, and fields.

-Move to Barcelona: Politics and Language
+Catalonian Politics and Language

-Castilian, Spain’s official language, is not the only language spoken in Barcelona.
-Instead, Catalan is the second official language and it is widely used in Barcelona and the rest of Catalonia.
+Castilian, Spain’s official language, is not the only language spoken in Barcelona: Catalan is the second official language and is widely used in the city and the rest of Catalonia.
 Catalonians are not obligated to fall back on Spanish, even for official purposes.
 For expats moving to Barcelona, this poses an entirely new language barrier which is not easily overcome.